 On 31st May, 1855, Teh Kwei 德貴, a Chinese magician buried his 5-week old baby in a Sheffield graveyard.
 The baby is listed in the St Paul’s Burial Register as ‘A Chow’ (Chinese).

-Ancestral Futures is a processional street performance in honour of the first recorded Chinese people in Sheffield –a group of magicians on tour from China who performed at the Whitsuntide Festival, 1855.
+Ancestral Futures was a processional street performance in honour of the first recorded Chinese people in Sheffield –a group of magicians on tour from China who performed at the Whitsuntide Festival, 1855.

-Guided by Sheffield’s East and Southeast Asian [ESEA] communities, a new mythological character, created by artist Eelyn Lee and her collaborators will embody the spirits of these ancestors.
-Taking place during Ghost Month, where in some ESEA cultures, the deceased are believed to visit the living, the procession will conjure the British born Chinese baby and his family.
-Weaving movement, costume, ancestral objects and sound to activate stories from the past, present and future, the procession will re-write the archive into the city streets.
+A new mythological character, created by artist Eelyn Lee and her collaborators, embodied the spirits of these ancestors.
+Taking place during Ghost Month, where in some ESEA cultures, the deceased are believed to visit the living, the procession conjured the British born Chinese baby and his family.
+Weaving movement, costume, ancestral objects and sound to activate stories from the past, present and future, the procession rewrote the archive into the city streets.

 The Procession Route: